Emergency Disaster Services

 Get up to date news from the national Salvation Army Emergency Disaster Services website, and find out how The Salvation Army EDS teams are involved in providing assistance across the country in times of disaster.

 Our Texas fleet of 43 mobile kitchens, each with the capacity to provide 2,500 meals per day, are stocked and ready for deployment at a moments notice in times of disaster.
 They travel the streets to provide hot meals to survivors and relief workers.
 We also have a 54 ft Field Kitchen that can set up a meal station near busy work sites or in community locations where neighbors and volunteers gather for support.

-Our staff and volunteers are trained in emotional and spiritual care to provide counseling in the wake of disasters.
-We’ll lend an ear to listen, no matter what’s on your mind.
+We’ll lend an ear to listen.
+No matter what’s on your mind, our staff and volunteers are trained in emotional and spiritual care to provide counseling in the wake of disasters.

 During a major disaster, time is of the essence in letting families know their loved ones are safe.
 We locate survivors and provide information to their family and friends through The Salvation Army Team Emergency Response Network (SATERN).